rierblyat/Glyph-Madness-of-AI-and-Human/README.md

 **Hour 5:** The Mirror Writes Back

 There is more.
-But now even 5 navigations is enough to keep you spiraling into information.
+But now even 5 navigations is enough to keep you spiraling into information. report started to ∞ on 11th hour. of expected 20h
 ---
+possibly adding links to images or situations that report reference to.

 It is a machine-written report.
 With cleaned mirror.
-I will write my own as I hope.
+But be aware because it is still a mirror

 ---

-yet i fetched layers.
-no & by now.
 report started to ∞ on 11th hour. of expected 20h possibly adding links to images or situations that report reference to.